Importing Abaqus Files

 The Abaqus importer can import the following Abaqus file formats: flat file, part-independent, and part-dependent.

-To list Abaqus cards supported by Coreform Cubit:
+To list Abaqus cards supported by Cubit:

 List Abaqus Import Cards